rsazizov/rsazizov.github.io/_posts/2022-01-01-torch-shmem.md

+---
+layout: post
-# PyTorch and Shared Memory
+title: PyTorch DataLoaders and Shared Memory
+---

 Recently I stumbled upon a weird error while working with some PyTorch code.
 Here is the minimal reproducible example: